On Air Now

-Musician Görkem Şen has invented a brand new instrument called the yaybahar and it makes some thoroughly bizarre and delightful noises.
+Musician Görkem Şen has invented a brand new instrument called the yaybahar and it makes some thoroughly bizarre, terrifying and delightful noises.

 It turns out there are a number of different ways to play the yaybahar, and none of them require the instrument to be plugged into the mains.
 Which is incredible, really, considering how weird it sounds.
 In a handy video, Şen shows us exactly how to approach this genius monstrosity.

 You can drag a mallet across it for a shimmery sound